Culture and Change Management

 Project Management in Construction emphasises the need for integration in projects and leadership in performance improvement.
-You will develop an understanding of project and process management, and recognise the significance of process, technology and people to the successful delivery of projects in the built environment.
+The course is designed to help you develop your understanding of project and process management, and recognise how process, technology and people are integral to project success.

-You will study eight 15-credit modules in each of your first two trimesters on campus.
-These modules are designed to give you the core knowledge required for project management in construction.
-In the final trimester, you will undertake a dissertation worth 60 credits.
+- Full-time students will complete four 15-credit taught modules in each of of the first two trimesters on campus.
+In the final trimester, you will complete a dissertation worth 60 credits.

-You will study two 15-credit modules in each of your first four trimesters on campus.
-These modules are designed to give you the core knowledge required for project management in construction.
-In two final trimesters, you will undertake a dissertation worth 60 credits.
+- Part-time students will complete two 15-credit modules in each of of the first four trimesters on campus.
+In two additional trimesters, you will complete a dissertation worth 60 credits.

 Acquire a critical understanding of the importance of culture in the management of project teams, and an awareness of the role of learning and networking to personal and organisational development.
 You will also become aware of the tools and techniques used for managing organisational change, appraising various change management strategies, developing appropriate implementation plans, and evaluating cultural differences in the construction industry and their impact on professional practice.